 - Line a large plate or baking tray with parchment paper and set aside.

-- In a large mixing bowl or high-speed blender, combine all your ingredients until fully incorporated.
+- In a large mixing bowl or high-speed blender, combine the coconut, almond flour, maple syrup, and coconut milk until fully incorporated.
 If the batter is too crumbly, add a little more sticky sweetener and/or coconut milk until a thick batter remains.

 - Using your hands, form into small balls.
 Press each ball lightly into a cookie shape.
 Refrigerate or freeze until firm.